Deborah Cox

 Deborah Cox (born July 13, 1974) is a Canadian singer, songwriter, actress, and record producer.
 Born and raised in Toronto, she began performing on television commercials at age 12, and entered various talent shows in her teenage years before becoming a professional backing vocalist for Celine Dion.
 In 1994, Cox relocated to the United States and was signed to Arista Records by Clive Davis, releasing her self-titled debut album the following year.
 Her second studio album, One Wish (1998), was certified platinum in the United States.
 It was marked by the commercial success of the pop crossover single "Nobody's Supposed to Be Here", which would become her most successful entry on the Billboard Hot 100 chart, peaking at number two and remaining there for eight consecutive weeks.
 Cox signed with J Records for her third studio album The Morning After (2002), which saw moderate commercial success.

 Cox ventured into acting in the 2000s, making her film debut in the Canadian drama film Love Come Down (2000) and her stage debut in 2004, in the title role in the Broadway musical Aida.
-She has since appeared in smaller films and several musical productions, including the horror-drama Jekyll & Hyde, the biographical musical Josephine and the musical adaptation of The Bodyguard.
+She has since appeared in smaller films and several musical productions, including the horror-drama Jekyll & Hyde, the biographical musical Josephine, the musical adaptation of The Bodyguard, and the 2023 revival of The Wiz.
 Cox's most recent studio albums, Destination Moon (2007) and The Promise (2008), have been released through her own independent record label, Deco Recording Group.
 In 2017, her single "Let the World Be Ours Tonight" became her 13th number-one hit on Billboard's Dance Club Songs over the span of three consecutive decades.
 In 2016, Billboard listed Cox at 23rd on its list of the Greatest of All Time Top Dance Club Artists.
 An eight-time Juno Award nominee, she has won four awards and is often cited as Canada's top R&B artist.
+She received her first Grammy Award nomination for The Wiz in the Best Musical Theater Album category.

 Cox was inducted into the Canadian Music Hall of Fame in 2022.

 Early life

-Deborah Cox was born in Toronto to parents of Guyanese descent, grew up in Scarborough, Toronto, was raised Catholic, and attended John XXIII Catholic Elementary School and Earl Haig Secondary School.
+Deborah Cox was born in Guyana, grew up in Scarborough, was raised Catholic, and attended John XXIII Catholic Elementary School and Earl Haig Secondary School.
 She began singing on TV commercials at age 12, and entered various talent shows including an appearance on Tiny Talent Time.
 She performed in nightclubs as a teenager, and began to write music around the same time.
 Cox entered the music industry in the early 1990s, performing as a backup vocalist for Celine Dion for six months.
 In 1992, she also appeared on Devon's LP titled It's My Nature on the track "That's A Friend."
 After receiving many rejection letters from Canadian record labels that claimed their "quota" had been reached, Cox moved to Los Angeles in 1994 with producer and songwriting partner, Lascelles Stephens.